MileHacker Logo

 General Safety:

 Birmingham is generally a safe city for tourists.
-Stay aware of your surroundings, as in any key americanrban area.
+Pay attention to your surroundings, as in any key americanrban area.

 • 2

 Generally safe during the day and evening.
-Be aware of pickpocketing in crowded areas like the Bullring, New Street Station, and during large events.
+Be aware of pickpocketing in congested areas such as the Bullring, New Street Station, and during large events.

 • 3